PiMaker/ltcgi/README.md

 ## License

 This project is made available under the terms of the MIT license, unless explicitly marked otherwise in the source files.
 See `LICENSE` for more.

+The following files are licensed explicitly, and may not be modified or used in commercial projects, but can be redistributed and displayed otherwise, provided this license is kept:

+* Propaganda/pi_graffiti.png
+* Propaganda/ltcgi_graffiti.png